nip10/github-explorer/README.md

 This is a simple app that allows you to search for GitHub repositories and bookmark them.
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+This project was created as a code challenge for [Sword Health](https://swordhealth.com/).

+Check it out live at [https://github-explorer-ten.vercel.app/](https://github-explorer-ten.vercel.app/);

 ## Getting Started

 Install dependencies: